 When to Stop and Hand Off to the Safety Hub

-This page is about first-month onboarding, not the full contraindications encyclopedia.
-If your concern is pregnancy, recent surgery, fragile bones, blood thinners, implants, unexplained pain, or broader warning signs about whether massage-chair use is appropriate at all, go to the main massage chair safety guide.
+If your concern involves pregnancy, recent surgery, fragile bones, blood thinners, implanted medical devices, unexplained pain, active swelling, severe symptoms, or whether massage-chair use is appropriate for your situation at all, go to the main massage chair health and safety guide.

 That page owns the bigger caution logic.
 This page only owns the onboarding question: how to begin safely and avoid overdoing it during the first 30 days.